sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Runtime_Services/AMPLIFY_Runtime_Services_Release_Notes/_index.md

 {"title":"AMPLIFY Runtime Services Release Notes","weight":"30"}

-*Monitor Published Applications!*
+{{% alert title="⚠️ Warning" color="primary" %}}*Monitor Published Applications!*

 The status of your applications that are published to a production environment should be monitored using Pingdom, New Relic, or a similar website performance monitoring program.
 For information on Pingdom, refer to the [Pingdom](https://www.pingdom.com/) website.
-For information on New Relic, refer to the [New Relic](https://newrelic.com/) website.
+For information on New Relic, refer to the [New Relic](https://newrelic.com/) website.{{% /alert %}}

 ## AMPLIFY Runtime Services 1.6.5 - 18 October 2019